BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 This has allowed collection of PAPI, energy and high resolution (sub-microsecond) time measurements at all stages of each benchmark.
 The use of LibSciBench has also increased the reproducibility of timing data for both the current study and on new architectures in the future.

-We plan to complete analysis of the remaining benchmarks in the suite for multiple problem sizes.
-In addition to comparing performance between devices, we would also like to develop some notion of "ideal" performance for each combination of benchmark and device, which would guide efforts to improve performance portability.
-Additional architectures such as FPGA, DSP and Radeon Open Compute based APUs -- which further breaks down the walls between the CPU and GPU -- will be considered.

-Certain configuration parameters for the benchmarks, e.g. local workgroup size, are amenable to auto-tuning.
-Many portions of the suite contain auto-tuning for workgroup sizes, however, we plan to fully integrate auto-tuning into the benchmarking framework to provide confidence that the optimal parameters are used for each combination of code and accelerator.
-Adding auto-tuning support for kernel compiler level optimizations, such as level of loop nesting and unrolling, will be performed in the future.

-The original goal of this research was to discover methods for choosing the best device for a particular computational task, for example to support scheduling decisions under time and/or energy constraints.
-Until now, we found the available OpenCL benchmark suites were not rich enough to adequately characterize performance across the diverse range of applications and computational devices of interest.
-This work resulted in a flexible benchmark suite with results that could can be generated quickly and reliably on a range of accelerators, and formed a foundation for testing AIWC and the predictive model.

-We plan to complete analysis of the remaining benchmarks in the suite for multiple problem sizes.
-In addition to comparing performance between devices, we would also like to develop some notion of 'ideal’ performance for each combination of benchmark and device, which would guide efforts to improve performance portability.
-This upper bound for performance could arise from the AIWC analysis on each benchmark.
-Additional architectures such as FPGA, DSP and Radeon Open Compute based APUs – which further breaks down the walls between the CPU and GPU – will be considered.

-The Extended OpenDwarfs Benchmark Suite can be found on Github\footnote{https://github.com/BeauJoh/OpenDwarfs} and a Jupyter artefact about its usage is also available. \footnote{https://github.com/BeauJoh/Benchmarking-bioinformatics-workloads-and-exploring-suitability-for-heterogeneous-HPC-artefact/blob/master/codes/AIWC\%20spaces\%20of\%20bioinformatics\%20workloads.ipynb}
+The Extended OpenDwarfs Benchmark Suite can be found on Github\footnote{https://github.com/BeauJoh/OpenDwarfs} and a Jupyter artefact about its usage is also available. \footnote{https://github.com/BeauJoh/Benchmarking-bioinformatics-workloads-and-exploring-suitability-for-heterogeneous-HPC-artefact/blob/master/codes/AIWC\ spaces\ of\ bioinformatics\ workloads.ipynb}

 ##AIWC

-We have presented the Architecture-Independent Workload Characterization tool (AIWC), which supports the collection of architecture-independent features of OpenCL application kernels.
+We have presented the Architecture-Independent Workload Characterization tool (AIWC), in Chapter 4, which supports the collection of architecture-independent features of OpenCL application kernels.
 These features can be used to predict the most suitable device for a particular kernel, or to determine the limiting factors for performance on a particular device, allowing OpenCL developers to try alternative implementations of a program for the available accelerators -- for instance, by reorganizing branches, eliminating intermediate variables et cetera.
 The additional architecture independent characteristics of a scientific workload will be beneficial to both accelerator designers and computer engineers responsible for ensuring a suitable accelerator diversity for scientific codes on supercomputer nodes.

-Other metrics could be added to AIWC.
-Caparrós Cabezas and Stanley-Marbell [@CaparrosCabezas:2011:PDM:1989493.1989506] examine the Berkeley dwarf taxonomy by measuring instruction-level parallelism, thread parallelism, and data movement.
-They propose a sophisticated metric to assess ILP by examining the data dependency graph of the instruction stream.
-Similarly, Thread-Level-Parallelism was measured by analysing the block dependency graph.
-Whilst we propose alternative metrics to evaluate ILP and TLP -- using the max, mean and standard deviation statistics of SIMD width and the total barriers hit and Instructions To Barrier metrics respectively -- a quantitative evaluation of the dwarf taxonomy using these metrics is left as future work.
-We expect that the additional AIWC metrics will generate a comprehensive feature-space representation which will permit cluster analysis and comparison with the dwarf taxonomy.

 Each OpenCL kernel presented in the Chapter 3 in EOD was been inspected using AIWC.
 Analysis using AIWC helps understand how the structure of kernels contributes to the varying runtime characteristics between devices, it is envisaged that this will be of greater importance in the future.

-A major limitation of running large applications under AIWC is the high memory footprint.
-Memory access entropy scores require a full recorded trace of every memory access during a kernel's execution.
-However, a graceful degradation in performance is preferable to an abrupt crash in AIWC if virtual memory is exhausted.
-For this reason, work is currently being undertaken for an optional build of AIWC with low memory usage by writing these traces to disk.
-The coverage of characteristics and the suitability AIWC metrics can now be assessed.
-This was performed in Chapter 5 where these AIWC metrics -- from the collection over all EOD kernels and over all problem sizes -- are used as predictor variables to form a model with the aim of performing execution time predictions.
+The coverage of characteristics and the suitability of AIWC metrics was assessed in Chapter 5, where metrics -- from the collection over all EOD kernels and over all problem sizes -- are used as predictor variables to form a model to accurately predict execution time.
-Which could in turn be directly used to schedule devices in the HPC multi-accelerator node setting.
+This could, in turn, be directly used to schedule devices in the HPC multi-accelerator node setting.

 <!--
 The feature-space collected from AIWC is also evaluated -- if accurate model predictions are achieved, relative to the actual measured execution times presented in Chapter 3, then the metrics selected during the design of AIWC are valid -- since all significant components that depict an applications execution time on any accelerator have been measured.
 -->